 The Flyers is a wonderfully rich narrative that brings an unprecedented spirit of immediacy to one of history’s most dramatic stories.

-Noah Adams is a senior correspondent for NPR News.
-In his current position, he works with NPR’s National Desk to cover stories on the working poor across America.
-He lives with his wife, Neenah Ellis, a freelance journalist, in Takoma… More about Noah Adams
+Noah Adams is a contributing correspondent for NPR News and the author of The Flyers: in Search of Wilbur and Orville Wright.
+In his current position, he works with NPR’s National Desk to cover stories on the working poor across… More about Noah Adams

 Published by Random House Audio Oct 07, 2003| 300 Minutes| ISBN 9780739304471